Mem96/aging-like-names/readme.md

 * *Background image* by [Andrew Ridley](https://unsplash.com/@aridley88) on Unsplash.
 * *Fonts* by [Angie Durbin](https://www.dafont.com/it/angie-durbin.d2991) -general font- and [Bangkit Tri Setiadi](https://www.dafont.com/it/bangkit-tri-setiadi.d7030) -title- on DaFont.
 * *Favicon*, self-made as usual.

+I also used [Prettier](https://prettier.io/) to make the code look better.